-Doctors use several types of approaches and treatment combinations for adults and children with Hodgkin lymphoma, some at different stages:
+Doctors use several types of approaches and treatment combinations for adults and children with Hodgkin lymphoma:

 - Stem cell transplantation

-- Clinical trial.
-Clinical trials can involve therapy with new drugs and new drug combinations or new approaches to stem cell transplantation.
+- Clinical trials can involve therapy with new drugs and new drug combinations or new approaches to stem cell transplantation.
 There are trials for patients at every stage of treatment.